MISP/misp-book/automation/README.md

 https://<misp url>/events/stix/download
 ~~~~

-Search parameters can be passed to the function via url parameters or by POSTing an xml or json object (depending on the return type).
+Search parameters can be passed to the function via URL parameters or by POSTing an xml or json object (depending on the return type).
 The following parameters can be passed to the STIX export tool: id, withAttachments, tags.
 Both id and tags can use the && (and) and ! (not) operators to build queries.
-Using the url parameters, the syntax is as follows:
+Using the URL parameters, the syntax is as follows:

 ~~~~
 https://<misp url>/events/stix/download/[id]/[withAttachments]/[tags]/[from]/[to]/[last]